The Salty Bible

 2.2.
 Do not encode lossless to lossy or lossy to lossless

 Converting from lossless to lossy reduces the quality and undermines the verifiability of the release, while converting from lossy to lossless offers no benefit and is misleading.
-The only scenario in which converting from lossy to lossless is acceptable when the source uses a rare and generally unsupported lossy codec.
+The only scenario in which converting from lossy to lossless is acceptable is when the source uses a rare and generally unsupported lossy codec.

 2.3.
 Do not resample audio files